goblindegook/network-restricted-members/README.txt

 == Description ==

-This is the long description.
-No limit, and you can use Markdown (as well as in the following sections).

-If you have a private multisite network that is open to all of its users, but still want the ability to invite someone from outside and only let them see a specific site, then this plugin is for you.
+If you have a private network where all sites are open to anyone with an account, but still want the ability to invite someone from outside and limit their access to a single site, then Network Restricted Members is for you.

-This plugin was developed for our internal [P2](http://p2theme.com) network, which is restricted to company employees.
-However, we still wanted to be able to bring external collaborators or clients over without giving them access to everything on the network.
+This plugin was developed for our private [P2](http://p2theme.com) network, which is open to all company employees.
+However, we still wanted to be able to bring contractors and clients over without giving them access to everything on the network.

 = Usage =